hlxsites/mammotome/docs/blocks/columns.md

 - _Linked Images_: Makes the images clickable with the link from the text
 - _Image Color Primary Blue_: Creates a blue background behind the image
 - _Image Color Light Blue_: Creates a light blue background behind the image
+- _Subnavigation_: Formats the text as a subnavigation.
+Supports a single link per column only.
+- _Metrics_: Formats the text as a metrics.
+Supports a single H2 and arbitrary text below.

 ### Content Structure